Publisher: PM Studios

-The new mode is 3.2 and 4.2 tracks.
+The new model is 3.2 and 4.2 tracks.
 You use the analog nub to the new sidebar that has purple streams running down them.
 You play the middle bar as usual, but when a purple stream runs down the side you move the analog nub accordingly.
-It remixes the songs, and adds a new layer of depth and fun to the game and makes it even more addictive.
+It remixes the songs, adds a new layer of depth and fun to the game, and makes it even more addictive.

 DJ Max 3 is well worth the purchase for series fans and newcomers alike.
 There’s enough content to unlock to keep you very busy and replaying the excellent song roster is very enjoyable.
 I hope to see further changes in DJMP4 because this series has lots more potential.